Parker (Stark novels character): Portrayals

 After Westlake's death, his widow, Abby, sold the screen rights to the novel Flashfire to producer Les Alexander and allowed for the name Parker to be used in the adaptation, with the option of further novels being adapted should the first one prove successful.
 Jason Statham was cast as the titular character in Parker.
-A decade later, it was reported that Shane Black had written a script for a film he's attached to direct titled Play Dirty, which is said to be based on the Parker series overall without specifying the novel it was based on.
-The project is intended to launch a franchise with a shared universe consisting of films and television series for Amazon Studios with the possibility of featuring other Westlake characters.
-Robert Downey, Jr. is set to portray Parker.
+Over a decade later, Amazon Studios optioned the entire Parker property with the intent to launch a shared universe consisting of films and television shows.
+Filmmaker Shane Black wrote and directed Play Dirty, an original story that doesn't adapt any of the novels but takes elements from the series.
+Mark Wahlberg was cast as Parker.

 Homages

 Author Dan Simmons has paid homage to Westlake and his Parker character with three hard-boiled action novels featuring the character of Joe Kurtz, a past and current private investigator who spent time in Attica prison.
 The first novel, Hardcase, is dedicated to Richard Stark/Donald Westlake.
 In the third Kurtz novel, Hard as Nails, Kurtz mentions that he did not know his father, but that he was a career criminal thief who went by a single name and would have sex with women after a job, a clear reference to Parker.

 Max Allan Collins authored a series of novels with a protagonist named "Nolan" who was an homage to Westlake's Parker.
 Collins said of the character: "[T]he concept was to take a Parker-like character who has reached the ancient age of 48 and wants badly to retire, and of course needs one last heist to do so."

 The television series Leverage features a character named "Parker".
 As played by Beth Riesgraf, Parker is an expert thief, cat-burglar, pickpocket and safe-cracker.
 Like Stark's Parker, this character is also only known by the single name "Parker".

 Jim Doherty's short story, "The Ghost of Dillinger," published in the anthology Tales from the Red Lion, pits his series cop, Dan Sullivan, against a legendary criminal named "Karper," whose backstory derives from Stark's Parker novels.
 Doherty contacted Westlake ahead of time to get approval for this deliberate homage to his character.

 The graphic novel featuring Catwoman, Selina's Big Score, by Darwyn Cooke features a character resembling Parker, an experienced professional thief known only by his last name, Stark—a reference to the pseudonym used by Westlake for the Parker novels.